 The original 1967 adaptation of Thomas Hardy’s Far from the Madding Crowd, starring Julie Christie, Alan Bates, Terence Stamp and Peter Finch, was directed by John Schlesinger with Nicolas Roeg as cinematographer.
 Twenty locations across two counties were used including the Tithe Barn in Abbotsbury where Bathsheba’s wedding dance is held.
 This barn, dating from the 1390’s, is the largest thatched building in the world.
 It is now home to Abbotsbury Children’s Farm.
 Cottages in Abbotsbury village form the backdrop when Troy disembarks from a cart on his wedding night.

-Disney’s Bedknobs And Broomsticks (1971) mixes animated characters into live-action settings.
+Disney’s Bedknobs And Broomsticks (1971) mixes animated characters into live-action settings, obviously aiming for the same success as the earlier Mary Poppins.
 It’s not set in Dorset but the script’s finale calls for a deserted area where an army of ghostly knights line up to oppose a German U-boat landing a raiding party.
 The ruined castle seen in these shots is clearly Corfe Castle.
 One scene is said to use the old railway station at West Bay.
-I’ll have to watch it again and keep a look out!
+However the entire film was shot in Disney’s studios in California!
+Dorset backdrops were courtesy of plate shot technology, where a photograph is applied to a glass plate which is then positioned to appear as the actual background to a scene.

 The Scarlet Tunic, a version of Hardy’s fact-based tragic short story of the Napoleonic Wars era entitled The Melancholy Hussar Of The German Legion, is an independent low-budget film made in 1998.
 Filmed at Chideock, Seatown and Bridport using a local crew, it was admired for its photography and scenery but generally reviews were poor and it received little distribution.